emacsmirror/elisp-autofmt/readme.rst

 - Consistent 2 space indentation.
 - Keeps blank lines.
 - Keeps trailing comments at the end of lines.
-- Extracts function arguments from locally defined functions.
+- Extracts function arguments from locally defined functions, with support for including definitions from external files.
-- Experimental support for exporting function argument lengths.

-  *Currently writes all function information making it slow.*

 Usage